fciannella/nlp-experiments/README.T5.FT.md

 docker run -it --rm --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864  --gpus=all -v ${WORKSPACE}:/ft_workspace ${TRITON_DOCKER_IMAGE} bash
 ```

 This will land you into the triton container.

-In this container, go to the directory "/ft_workspace/fastertransformer_backend/all_models/gptj/".
-This is a directory that comes with the fastertransformer_backend repository and it is not the model_store we created and where we put the gpt-j weights.
-So it's a bit of a convoluted process, as we will point the triton server to this directory.

 #### Adjust the config.pbtxt file